twilio-demos/twilio-agent-create-app/README.md

    TWILIO_AUTH_TOKEN=your_auth_token
    ```

-   Swap out call webhook url for your console’s phone configuration to use your ngrok custom url:

 Next, we need to fill in the .env with our OpenAI API token.
 To generate an OpenAPI API KEY.
 Go to https://platform.openai.com/api-keys -> login -> hit `+ Create new secret key` and copy the api key into your `.env` file